 Anything new and notable that you’d like to mention?

-Writing this article in early 2022, Hong Kong is facing a challenging phase of the pandemic that has seen on-site classes suspended.
-We believe learning should never stop.
-So we’ve created a thorough and robust Home Learning Programme designed to make the most of learning from home and ensure that valuable skills are still developed.
-The programme offers weekly material packs, numerous daily calls and regular teacher contact time.
+During the most challenging phase of the pandemic, when on-site classes were suspended, we created a thorough and robust Home Learning Programme designed to make the most of learning from home and ensure that valuable skills were still developed.
+The programme offered weekly material packs, numerous daily calls and regular teacher contact time.

-Looking ahead, and back into on-site learning, we’re very excited about launching our Extra-Curricular Activities when COVID measures ease off; these will allow for all students to engage in a broad range of topics and interests.
-The activities build on our existing curriculums and will focus on student physical and mental wellbeing, artistic skills, maths development and more.
-We can’t wait!
+More recently, we’re excited about further developing our Extra-Curricular Activities, to allow for all students to engage in a broad range of topics and interests.
+The activities build on our existing curriculums and focus on student physical and mental wellbeing, artistic skills, maths development and more.

 FACT FILE